About Dance Masters of America

 The Standards of DMA

 Dance Masters of America has set certain standards which will develop desirable conduct to promote the dignity, integrity and public image of the dance profession.
-Dance Masters of America and its members recognizes that a higher standard of personal behavior is expected of an educator.
+Dance Masters of America and its members recognize that a higher standard of personal behavior is expected of an educator.
 The personal behavior of its members shall not be disorderly, lewd, or indecent.
 This includes public, physical or verbal action; language commonly considered offensive; or distribution of obscene or libelous written or electronic material.
 Dance Masters of America shall not tolerate movement that is sexually offensive; costuming that allows exposure of private body parts or is not age appropriate.
 The purpose of this standard is not to restrict members, or participant’s rights, but to protect the rights of individuals to pursue a dance education.

 The Code of Ethics of DMA